glapointe7/CaterpillarTubePricing/CodeBook.md

 #### comp_[type].csv

 These files contain the information for each component.
+The main types are: Adapter, Boss, Elbow, Float, Hfl, Nut, Sleeve, Straight, Tee and Threaded.
+The other components are listed in the file comp_other.csv.

 #### type_[type].csv